-Intensive, graduate-level study abroad courses with travel during January and spring break count toward your Spring course load and tuition.
-Any financial aid you receive for the Spring semester will apply.
 Courses are open to graduate students at all NYU schools and most are open to senior-level undergraduates with permission of the instructor.
-Students at other universities may also receive credit where applicable, and professionals are welcome to apply.
+Non NYU students and professionals holding a bachelor's degree or higher are also welcome to apply.

 This January, gain a deeper understanding of the meaning of culture and its relationship to language.